-- Insurance coverage/“bad-faith” action brought by homeowners’ association insured which had been sued for failure to enforce covenants and conditions.
+- Insurance coverage/bad faith action brought by homeowners’ association insured that was sued for failure to enforce covenants and conditions.
 The matter was successfully resolved after moving to dismiss the suit on late-notice grounds.

 - Provided coverage advice and helped successfully resolve high-profile class and individual claims in coverage action, involving multiple years and towers, related to underlying $1 billion-plus claims for systematic grave desecration (profiled on “60 Minutes”).

 - In two separate cases, brought successful motions to dismiss claims by professional sports teams seeking coverage under D&O policy for alleged Telephone Consumer Protection Act violations (pre-TCPA specific exclusion).

-- Defended insurer-client for liability claims arising from multiple-fatality helicopter crash during reality TV filming in Los Angeles; currently defending insurer-client in related claims against Business Travel and AD&D policies.
+- Defended insurer-client for liability claims arising from multiple-fatality helicopter crash during reality TV filming in Los Angeles; also defended insurer-client in related claims against Business Travel and AD&D policies.

 - Provided coverage advice and helped resolve multi-hundred-million-dollar-plus claim against tower of insurers for alleged liability of insured arising from large-scale wildfire.

 - Provided coverage advice regarding nationwide (state and multi-district litigation) claims arising from personal injuries alleged to have been caused by innovative athletic shoes.

 - Provided coverage advice and mediated claims against insurer-client for coverage of insured’s multi-million-dollar resolution of alleged Equal Credit Opportunity Act violations filed by U.S. Government; case involved application of anti-discrimination exclusion.
-Case ongoing.

-- Defended insurer-client and obtained order granting motion to dismiss under Washington law based upon contractual-liability exclusion against underlying tort claims; obtained affirmance from Ninth Circuit Court of Appeals.
+- Defended insurer-client and obtained order granting motion to dismiss under Washington law based upon contractual-liability exclusion against underlying tort claims; obtained affirmance from Ninth Circuit.